5 Year Productivity Inquiry: Australia's data and digital dividend

 Productivity growth is about harnessing our ingenuity to do more with the resources we already have — working smarter, not harder — and investing in the latest technology and the best ideas.

 The Productivity Inquiry focuses on the enablers of productivity growth in a modern, market-based, service-oriented world.
 The second interim report explores how digital technology and data can be used to improve Australia’s productivity.

-You are invited to examine the interim report and to make written submissions by Friday 21 October 2022.
+You were invited to examine the interim report and to make written submissions by 21 October 2022.

-The final report is expected to be handed to the Australian Government in February 2023.
+The final inquiry report is to be handed to the Australian Government in February 2023.